Skip to Main Content

 • How current does the literature need to be?

 Your review question might be broad, particularly if you are still learning about the topic.
 Exploratory searching helps you to map out topics and subtopics within an area of research.
-From there, you will be better able to scope your review.
+Then, you will be better able to scope your review.

 • Conduct broad searches and skim.
-A good general search tool is Library Search or disciplinary databases recommended on Research Guides.
+Use Library Search or disciplinary databases recommended on Research Guides.

 • For the humanities and social sciences, reference resources like handbooks, annual reviews, and bibliographies can offer a topic's big picture, significant authors, and key words.